darinz/DL/12_CV/01_fundamental_concepts.md

 - Typically 8-bit (0-255) or normalized (0-1)
 - Mathematical representation: $I(x, y) \in [0, 255]$ or $[0, 1]$

+> **Explanation:**
+> Grayscale images have only one value per pixel, representing how bright that pixel is.
+0 is black, 255 is white, and values in between are shades of gray.

 #### Color Images
 - Multiple channels (RGB, HSV, LAB, etc.)
 - RGB: $I(x, y) = (R(x, y), G(x, y), B(x, y))$
 - Each channel: $R(x, y), G(x, y), B(x, y) \in [0, 255]$

+> **Explanation:**
+> Color images use three numbers per pixel (for RGB), each representing the amount of red, green, or blue light.
+By combining these three values, we can create any color.

 #### Multi-channel Images
 - Hyperspectral: $I(x, y) = (I_1(x, y), I_2(x, y), ..., I_n(x, y))$
 - Medical imaging: CT, MRI with multiple slices

+> **Explanation:**
+> Some images have more than three channels.
+Hyperspectral images might have hundreds of channels representing different wavelengths of light, while medical images might have multiple slices or different types of measurements.

 > **Try it yourself!** Load an image with OpenCV or PIL and inspect its shape and channels.